pavankumarh14/SprintPilot/README.md

 ### ✅ Backend Implementation — All Complete

-All 10 backend service stubs have been fully implemented:
+All backend services and endpoints are fully implemented:

 | # | Feature | Status | Description |
 |---|---------|--------|-------------|